ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 People trust they can just use stuff from Apache without being surprised by any unusual licenses or changes.
 They also trust that Apache will be around in 10 years to provide access to the source code.
+The Apache Attic is here to maintain *every* codebase we've ever shipped, to be available read-only as long as the ASF itself is around.

 ---